covid-19 social study

 Professor Andrew Steptoe

-We are grateful for support with recruitment from the People's Postcode Lottery, HealthWise Wales, NUS, Age UK, SEO Works, the Ramblers, and FieldworkHub.
+We are grateful for support with recruitment from Find Out Now, HealthWise Wales, NUS, Age UK, SEO Works, the Ramblers, and FieldworkHub.

 Thanks also to Verena Schneider, Charles Brown, Annabel Pilecka, Ollie Dixon and all of the volunteers who have helped to share the study widely.